isomerpages/moe-jurongwestsec/_academic/Humanities.md

 <b>Curriculum</b>

-<p>The aims of the syllabus are to enable students to:</p>
+<p>The aims of the syllabus are to enable students to:</p>&nbsp;

 *   understand issues that affect the socio-economic development, the governance and the future of Singapore.
-*   learn from the experiences of other countries to build and sustain a politically viable, socially cohesive and economically vibrant Singapore.
+*   learn from the experiences of other countries to build and sustain a politically viable, socially cohesive and economically vibrant Singapore.&nbsp;
-*   develop thinking and process skills which are essential for lifelong and independent learning.
+*   develop thinking and process skills which are essential for lifelong and independent learning.&nbsp;
-*   have a deep sense of shared destiny and national identity.
+*   have a deep sense of shared destiny and national identity.&nbsp;
-*   develop into citizens who have empathy towards others and will participate responsibly and sensibly in a multi-ethnic, multi-cultural and multi-religious society.
+*   develop into citizens who have empathy towards others and will participate responsibly and sensibly in a multi-ethnic, multi-cultural and multi-religious society.&nbsp;
 *   develop into responsible citizens with a global perspective.

-<b>T & L Framework</b>
+<b>T &amp; L Framework</b>

 <p>The intended learning outcomes shown in the outermost circle frame the syllabus content and the six themes of the syllabus.</p>
 ![SS_framework.png](/images/SS_framework.png)